Pamela's Old Fashioned Walnut Raisin Cookies

-Made with over 70% organic ingredients.
+Made with 50% organic ingredients.

 Pamela Giusto-Sorrells' grandfather, Matthew, in front of the Golden Crescent, circa 1941.In 1941, Pamela Giusto-Sorrells' grandparents owned one of the first health food stores in San Francisco, the Golden Crescent.
 It was a small neighborhood natural food bakery and store offering "brick-like" rice, soy, and potato/lima bean breads, as well as rice and soy cookies.
 These were some of the first available gluten-free foods.
 In her youth, she had one of the few "female" jobs in the bakery as a cookie packer.
 Even as a child, and then as a bakery employee, "I was continually amazed that dedicated customers were so thankful to find our gluten-free foods.
 I personally thought these products looked and tasted awful and wondered why people ate them.
 The typical reply was, 'Let them be happy there is something on the market for them to eat,'" she says.